TOOLS

 Applicant Eligibility: Tribal organizations of Indian tribes eligible for assistance under Section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 450b), which represent at least 50 Indians or Hawaiians 60 years of age or older.
 Applicants must demonstrate that they have the ability to deliver supportive and nutrition services.

-Beneficiary Eligibility: Indians who are 60 years of age and older, and in the case of nutrition services, their spouses.
+Beneficiary Eligibility: Indians and Native Hawaiian elders who are 60 years of age and older, and in the case of nutrition services, their spouses.
 Tribes also have the authority to define Indians under 60 years of age as "older Indian" making them eligible for services.
-This program is excluded from coverage under OMB Circular No. A-87.
+2 CFR 200, Subpart E - Cost Principles applies to this program.

 Preapplication coordination is not applicable.
 Environmental impact information is not required for this program.
 This program is excluded from coverage under E.O.
 12372.